vcharpenay/wot-cloud/README.md

 ## User interface

-Go https://vcharpenay.github.io/wot-cloud/ to search for concepts in the Web of Things cloud.
+Go to https://vcharpenay.github.io/wot-cloud/ to search for concepts in the Web of Things cloud.